csgillespie/In-silico-Systems-Biology/README.md

 In-silico-Systems-Biology
 =========================

-This repository contains the latex source, graphics and R code used in book chapter in "In silico Systems Biology:  A systems-based approach to understanding biological processes" published by Humana Press.
+This repository contains the latex source, graphics and R code used in:

+[Golightly, A](http://www.mas.ncl.ac.uk/~nag48/), [Gillespie, CS](http://www.mas.ncl.ac.uk/~ncsg3/). *Simulation of stochastic kinetic models*.
+In: In-silico Systems Biology: A systems-based approach to understanding biological processes, 2013.
+Humana Press ([pdf](https://github.com/csgillespie/In-silico-Systems-Biology/blob/master/latex/sskm.pdf)).

 This book is part of the `Methods in Molecular Biology` series.
-The authors of this chapter are [Andrew Golightly](http://www.mas.ncl.ac.uk/~nag48/) and [Colin Gillespie](http://www.mas.ncl.ac.uk/~ncsg3/).

 You can download a [pdf](https://github.com/csgillespie/In-silico-Systems-Biology/blob/master/latex/sskm.pdf) of the book chapter, or the latex source code.

 Latex code
 ----------